ListenLab/Vocoder/README.md

 ##### Envelope Compression

 Compression refers to changing the modulation depth of the amplitude envelope.
 This parameter can vary between 0 and 1.
 Keeping this setting at 1 means that the envelope modulation depth is unchanged.
-Setting this parameter to 0.5 means that the depth (in dB) of each modulation is cu tin half.
+Setting this parameter to 0.5 means that the depth (in dB) of each modulation is cut in half.
 So if there is a 40 dB modulation, it is now 20 dB.
 Here is an illustration:

 ![Comparison of envelope compression settings](https://raw.githubusercontent.com/ListenLab/Vocoder/main/images/envelope_compression_comparison.png){width="476"}